 Thanks to the generous donations of the Kuenzi and Menard Families, we will award 60 students with $1,000 scholarships to take classes in Entrepreneurship & Innovation in the Spring 2021 semester at K-State.
 Priority review of applications begins on Thursday, October 1, 2020.

 Our online noncredit courses provide aspiring innovators with the skills and tools they need to create their own professional path.
 Click the link above to learn more about our upcoming classes.

 The Entrepreneurship Club’s purpose is to inspire and connect K-State students interested in innovation and entrepreneurship.
 The club hosts opportunities such as the Entrepreneurship Speaker Series and Wildcat Consulting, as well as many additional opportunities for students to network and prepare for an entrepreneurial career.

 Launch is a series of entrepreneurial competitions for K-State students.
 The competition is open to all K-State undergraduate and graduate students or teams from all majors.

 The Kansas Entrepreneurship Challenge is sponsored by the Kansas Masonic Foundation and Kansas Masons in partnership with Kansas State University and the Network Kansas Youth Entrepreneurship Challenge (YEC) Series to promote entrepreneurship and small business development in Kansas.
 The competition is for student created, managed, and owned ventures.

-Startup School is a course that will take place during the May intercession.
+The next Startup School will take place during Spring 2020 (planned for the second eight weeks).
 This course provides students the opportunity to explore their new business idea through access to world-class K-State faculty and alumni.
-Through this class, students will learn a variety of practical tools and resources and apply them to their venture concept with the goal of operating the business for remainder of the summer (or longer!).
+Through this class, students will learn a variety of practical tools and resources and apply them to their venture concept with the goal of operating the business.
+Priority application review begins on November 1st.